(Approved by the Library Board January 22, 2007; Amended April 19, 2009 and September 22, 2009; Revised October 19, 2015; November 19, 2018.)

 The Library collection is organized, marked, and maintained to help people find the materials they want.
 The Library does not support the labeling, sequestering, or alteration of materials because of controversy surrounding the author or viewpoint on the subject matter.

 The procedures for selection and designation of materials for various parts of the collection, e.g. Adult Fiction, Adult Nonfiction, Teen Materials (including High School Collection) and Children's Material, shall be conducted by Library staff consistent with the overall guidance set forth in this Policy.
 Such procedures shall be approved by the Library Director, and made available to the public.

 Reconsideration of Library Materials

 There may be occasions when a patron is concerned about a particular title in the Library's collection.
 If a patron wishes the Library to reconsider the inclusion of a particular title, a Materials Reconsideration Form is available at all locations.
-This form must be completed in its entirety and returned to a Library staff member, who will forward it to the Assistant Director, Adult & Support Services.
+This form must be completed in its entirety and returned to a Library staff member, who will forward it to the Deputy Director.
 Members of the Materials Review Committee will review the patron comments, reviews of the title, the criteria used in selecting the item, and reasons for including it in the collection.
 A written response to the patron will be sent in a timely manner.